Gateway API Adoption Guide

 3. Vendor Annotation Dependency

-- Growing complexity managing 100+ vendor annotations
+- Increasing complexity of managing 100+ vendor annotations

-1. 3-Tier Role Separation Eliminates Snippets
+1. 3-Tier Role Separation Eliminates Snippets at the Source

-# Infrastructure Team: GatewayClass (Cluster-level)
+# Infrastructure team: manages GatewayClass (cluster-level permission)

 apiVersion: rbac.authorization.k8s.io/v1